Membership Inference Attacks on Machine Learning: A Survey: Membership Inference Defense on Machine Learning Models

-Dwork et al.~\cite{dwork2006calibrating} propose a probabilistic privacy mechanism called \textit{differential privacy} (DP) that provides an information-theoretical privacy guarantee.
-Many paper~\cite{chen2018differentially,yeom2018privacy,rahman2018membership,hayes2019logan,choo2020label,chen2020gan,leino2020stolen,Hui2021ml,shejwalkar2021,jia2019memguard,wu2019generalization,jayaraman2019evaluating,truex2019effects,li2020membership,jayaraman2020revisiting,naseri2020toward,ying2020privacy,humphries2020differentially} have investigated DP as an effective defense method against MIA on ML models.
-When an ML model is trained in a differentially private manner, the learned model does not learn or remember any specific user's details.
-Thus, DP naturally counteracts MIA.
-Shokri et al.~\cite{shokri2017membership} first point out that differentially private models should limit the success probability of MIA.
-Yeom et al.~\cite{yeom2018privacy} theoretically connect DP to MIA and prove that the MIA's advantage of an adversary is limited by a function of the privacy budget $\epsilon$.
-Rahman et al.~\cite{rahman2018membership} first empirically evaluate MIA against differentially private deep classification models.
-They find that differentially private models provide privacy protection against strong adversaries by only offering poor model utility.
-Jayaraman and Evans~\cite{jayaraman2019evaluating} further demonstrate that current mechanisms for differentially private machine learning rarely provide acceptable membership privacy-utility tradeoffs.
-They comprehensively evaluate MIA on different variants of the DP mechanism including differential privacy with advanced composition~\cite{dwork2008differential}, zero concentrated DP~\cite{bun2016concentrated}, and R{\'e}iyi DP~\cite{mironov2017renyi} for ML models.
-They find that membership privacy leakage is high when setting DP with limited classifiers' accuracy loss, and setting DP providing strong privacy guarantees results in useless models.
-Truex et al.~\cite{truex2019effects} evaluate how MIA differ across classes and how DP affects models when they are trained on skewness data.
-They report that the minority groups are more vulnerable to MIA.
-Moreover, as a mitigation technique, DP tends to decrease more model's utility on the minority groups.
-DP of ML models is usually achieved by DP-SGD~\cite{abadi2016deep} that adds noise to the gradients of the model during training.
-Rahimian et al.~\cite{rahimian2020sampling} argue that DP-SGD might significantly hinder the model's prediction performance when the adversary is in the black-box setting.
+Shokri et al.~\cite{shokri2017membership} first discussed that differentially private models should be able to mitigate MIAs on ML models.
+Yeom et al.~\cite{yeom2018privacy} theoretically connect DP to MIAs and prove that the membership advantage (refer to Section~\ref{sec06::resources:metrics} Metrics) of an attacker is limited by a function of the privacy budget $\epsilon$.
+Rahman et al.~\cite{rahman2018membership} first empirically evaluate MIAs on differentially private DNN based classifiers.
+They find that differentially private models provide privacy protection against strong attackers by only offering poor model utility.
+Jayaraman and Evans~\cite{jayaraman2019evaluating} further demonstrate that current mechanisms for differentially private ML rarely provide acceptable membership privacy-utility tradeoffs.
+They comprehensively evaluate MIAs on different variants of the DP mechanisms including differential privacy with advanced composition~\cite{dwork2008differential}, zero concentrated DP~\cite{bun2016concentrated}, and R{\'e}iyi DP~\cite{mironov2017renyi} for ML models.
+They find that membership privacy leakage is high when setting DP with limited classifiers' accuracy loss, and setting DP to provide strong privacy guarantees, resulting in useless models.
+Truex et al.~\cite{truex2019effects} evaluate how MIAs differ across classes and how DP affects models when they are trained on skewed data where the class distribution is imbalanced.
+They report that the minority groups are more vulnerable to MIAs.
+Moreover, as a mitigation technique, DP tends to decrease a model's utility on the minority groups.
+Training differentially private ML models is usually achieved by DP-SGD~\cite{abadi2016deep} that adds noise to the gradients of the model during training.
+Rahimian et al.~\cite{rahimian2020sampling} argue that DP-SGD might significantly hinder the model's prediction performance when the attacker is in the black-box setting.
 They propose DP-Logits that uses a Gaussian mechanism to only add noise to the logits of the input instance at prediction time and restrict the number of queries.
 They report that the privacy budget for the DP-Logits is generally lower than the DP-SGD method.